Luisacef/Luisacef.github.io/_pages/about.md

 <img class="img-responsive" style="float: left; margin: 10px 20px 20px 10px;" src="/images/jm-shot.jpg" width="350">

+Welcome!
+I am a development economist focusing on labor and behavioral questions.

-I am a Post-Doctoral Fellow at the Haas School of Business, UC Berkeley, working with Professor Ulrike Malmendier.
+I am currently a Post-Doctoral Fellow at the Haas School of Business, UC Berkeley, working with Professor Ulrike Malmendier.
 I completed my Ph.D. in Economics at the University of California, Berkeley, in 2023.
-I am a development economist, working on behavioral and labor economic topics.
-You can find my CV [here](../files/LC-CV.pdf).

 **I will be on the Academic Job Market in Fall 2024**

-You can contact me at luisa.cefala[at]berkeley.edu.
+You can find my CV [here](../files/LC-CV.pdf) and contact me at luisa.cefala[at]berkeley.edu